nextcloud/contacts/.github/ISSUE_TEMPLATE/bug_report_circles.md

 ---
 name: Bug report for circles
 about: Help us improving by reporting a bug for the circles feature of this app
-labels: bug, 0.
-Needs triage, feature: circles
+labels: "bug, 0.
+Needs triage, feature: circles"
 ---

 <!--